google/WebFundamentals/src/content/en/fundamentals/performance/get-started/httprequests-5.md

 But because each file requires its own HTTP request, and each request takes time, we can speed up page load by combining files; one request instead of three or four will certainly save time.
-At first blush, this seems like a no-brainer -- just put all the CSS (for example) into a master stylesheet and then remove all but one <link> from the page.
+At first blush, this seems like a no-brainer -- just put all the CSS (for example) into a primary stylesheet and then remove all but one <link> from the page.
 Every extra file you eliminate in this way removes one HTTP request and saves round-trip time.
 But there are caveats.

 For Cascading Style Sheets, beware the "C".
 Cascade precedence allows later rules to override